 Internships, whether for-credit, not-for-credit, paid, or unpaid, are a great way to gain marketable experience.
 Not surprisingly, as many as 60% of internships lead to full-time job offers.

-Professors are outstanding resources in your career deveopment and may provide you with mentorship as well as connections to opportunities with a variety of industries and fields.
+Professors are outstanding resources in your career development and may provide you with mentorship as well as connections to opportunities within a variety of industries and fields.

-Engage with them for formal and informal projects as well as other academic opportunites like being a Teaching Assistant.
+Engage with your faculty for formal and informal projects as well as other academic opportunities like a Teaching Assistantship.

 You can also apply for national opportunities through REU programs.

-Over the course of your career you will expereince barriers and set backs as well as unexpect and chance opportunites.
+Over the course of your career you will experience barriers and setbacks as well as unexpected and chance opportunities.
 Be on the lookout for both and be ready to change course.

 The goal of the adapt phase is to develop flexibility in goal setting, maintain an awareness of alternate career directions, learn take calculated risks, and generally increasing comfort with the unexpected nature of life and career

-Career goals are specific in the near term and progressively more fuzzy, or flexible, in the long term.
+Career goals are specific in the near term and progressively fuzzier, or flexible, in the long term.

 For instance, a great career aspiration is to become a neurosurgeon; however, it is a long road with a lot of ground to cover.
 A great related career goal for an undergraduate student might be to obtain a biology degree with competitive grades leaving the door open for medical school as well as many other occupations.